Law of the Minimum Paradoxes: Comparison to Econometrics

 The simplest Selye's model (\ref{1factorTension}) seems very similar to the classical one-factor econometrics models \cite{Campbell} which assume that the returns of stocks ($\rho _i$) are controlled by one factor, the ``market" return $M(t)$.
 In this model, for any stock

 where $\rho_i(t)$ is the return of the $i$th stock at time $t$, $a_i$ and $b_i$ are real parameters, and $\epsilon_i(t)$ is a zero mean noise.
-In our models, the factor pressure characterizes the time window and is slower variable than the return.
+In our models, the pressure of factor characterizes the time window and is slower variable than the return.

 The main difference between models (\ref{1factorTension}) and (\ref{OneFacEcon}) could be found in the nonlinear coupling (\ref{OneFactor}) between the environmental property (the factor value $f$) and the property of individuals (the resource amount $R$).
 Exactly this coupling causes separation of a population into two groups: the well-adapted less correlated group and the highly correlated group with larger variances of individual properties and amount of resource which is not sufficient for compensation of the factor load.
 Let us check whether such a separation is valid for financial data.